Places of Articulation - The Complete List (with Examples)

 You should be able to feel how far deeper palato-alveolars are compared to alveolars.

-The distinctive feature of some retroflex consonants is that, the tongue curls up slightly on itself to produce them.
+The distinctive feature of some retroflex consonants is that, the tongue curls up slightly on itself when produced.

 Some speakers of Standard American English actually use a retroflex consonant: the [ɻʷ].
 It occurs in pretty much any word that starts with R followed by a vowel such a red and real.